 Fort Campbell, KY 42223

 Resources and services differ by branch of service.
 These family and community services are specific to your installation.
 Use the information below to learn more.

-Army Community Service: ACS assists commanders in maintaining readiness of Individuals, families and communities by developing, coordinating, and delivering services, which promote self-reliance, resiliency, and stability during war and peace.
+Army Community Service: ACS assists commanders in maintaining readiness of Individuals, families and communities by developing, coordinating and delivering services that promote self-reliance, resiliency and stability during war and peace.
 The ACS center on Fort Campbell provides a wide range of services designed to assist your unit in maintaining a high state of readiness.
 Our goal is to ensure that soldiers and their families are ready for deployment at any time.

 Child and Youth Services: Programs include day care at the garrison and in the local community, school-age child services and online tutoring programs.
 CYS also has teen programs, in-home child care, youth sports and more.

 Blanchfield Army Community Hospital: BACH serves the community surrounding Fort Campbell, Kentucky, home of the 101st Airborne Division (air assault), and Fort Campbell.
 BACH’s team offers a patient-centered care model of health care, recognizing that your family members are an integral part of you achieving your health care goals.

 Morale, Welfare and Recreation facilities: Recreation at Fort Campbell includes arts and crafts, bowling, a library, auto hobby, a recreation center, a theater, golf, a gym, tennis, swimming, outdoor activities, camping, fishing and stables.

 Commissary: There is one large commissary on post.
 Call 270-640-4008.